ridam261205-blip/Student-Score-Prediction-Project/README.md

 📌 Overview

-This project focuses on predicting a student’s final exam score using various study-related features.
-Using powerful Python libraries and machine learning techniques, the model analyzes patterns, preprocesses data, visualizes trends, and evaluates predictions with multiple accuracy metrics.
+This project predicts a student’s final exam score using key study-related features.
+It utilizes powerful Python libraries, machine learning preprocessing tools, visual analysis, and evaluation metrics to build a reliable performance prediction model.

 ---